SpineModel/spinemodel.github.io/pages/documentation/principles.md

 Useful systemic principles can be extracted from many different schools of thought - Queuing Theory, Complexity Science and Theory of Constraints to name just three.

-For some examples of Principles, see the [wiki](http://spine.wiki/principles.html).
+For some examples of Principles, see the [Principles Catalogue](principles-catalogue).

 {% include links.html %}